-The combined revenues generated from the leases on the three acute care hospital facilities leased to wholly-owned subsidiaries of UHS accounted for approximately 22% of our consolidated revenues for each of the three months ended March 31, 2021 and 2020.
-In addition to these three UHS hospital facilities, one of our hospital facilities is leased to a joint venture between a subsidiary of UHS and a third party, and we have eighteen medical office buildings ("MOBs") or free-standing emergency departments ("FEDs"), that are either wholly or jointly-owned by us that include tenants which are subsidiaries or joint ventures of UHS.
-The aggregate revenues generated from UHS-related tenants comprised approximately 36% and 32% of our consolidated revenues during the three-month periods ended March 31, 2021 and 2020, respectively.
+The combined revenues generated from the leases on the three acute care hospital facilities leased to wholly-owned subsidiaries of UHS accounted for approximately 21% and 22% of our consolidated revenues for the three months ended June 30, 2021 and 2020, respectively, and approximately 21% and 22% of our consolidated revenues for the six months ended June 30, 2021 and 2020, respectively.
+In addition to these three UHS hospital facilities, one of our hospital facilities is leased to a joint venture between a subsidiary of UHS and a third party, and we have nineteen medical office buildings ("MOBs"), general office buildings or free-standing emergency departments ("FEDs"), that are either wholly or jointly-owned by us that include tenants which are subsidiaries or joint ventures of UHS.
+The aggregate revenues generated from UHS-related tenants comprised approximately 36% and 32% of our consolidated revenues during the three-month periods ended June 30, 2021 and 2020, respectively, and approximately 36% and 32% of our consolidated revenues during the six-month periods ended June 30, 2021 and 2021, respectively.